hujhax/austin-improv-wiki/Troupes/Idiot Box.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[The Hideout Theatre]]:<blockquote>Idiot Box is Nick Ramirez, Katie Sicking, Lisa Jackson, a television and a wheelchair.</blockquote>
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Idiot Box is Nick Ramirez, Katie Sicking, Lisa Jackson, a television and a wheelchair.</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[The Hideout Theatre]]:<blockquote>Katie and Lisa improvise scenes with a tv sitting in a wheelchair with Nick's head in real time on the screen</blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Katie and Lisa improvise scenes with a tv sitting in a wheelchair with Nick's head in real time on the screen</blockquote>

 ## History
 The troupe lost a [[Shows/Cagematch|Cagematch]] on 5/23/09.